MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/ns-ntddk-_pci_express_slot_capabilities_register.md

 A single bit that indicates that an attention button exists for the slot.

-#### - PowerControllerPresent

-A single bit that indicates that a software programmable power controller exists for the slot or for the adapter that is plugged into the slot.

-#### - MRLSensorPresent

-A single bit that indicates that a manually operated retention latch (MRL) sensor exists for the slot.

 #### - AttentionIndicatorPresent

 A single bit that indicates that an attention indicator exists for the slot.

-#### - PowerIndicatorPresent
+#### - ElectromechanicalLockPresent

-A single bit that indicates that a power indicator exists for the slot.
+A single bit that indicates that an electromechanical interlock exists for the slot.

+#### - HotPlugCapable

+A single bit that indicates that the slot is capable of supporting hot-plug operations.

 #### - HotPlugSurprise